hhopkins95/agent-runtime/client/README.md

-# @agent-service/react-client
+# @hhopkins/agent-runtime-react

-React hooks and client library for interacting with agent-service instances.
+React hooks and client library for connecting to [@hhopkins/agent-runtime](../backend/).
 Provides type-safe, real-time access to AI agent sessions with support for message streaming, file tracking, and subagent conversations.

 ## Features